-Purpose of the study is to equip our diocese with the understanding of why the ideology known as White Christian Nationalism does not align with The Episcopal Church by grounding ourselves in Scripture, Episcopal theology, and Christ’s call to love God and neighbor.
+Purpose of the study was to equip our diocese with the understanding of why the ideology known as White Christian Nationalism does not align with The Episcopal Church by grounding ourselves in Scripture, Episcopal theology, and Christ’s call to love God and neighbor.
 Our aim is education—building clarity, compassion, and courage for faith-based civic engagement.

 Click the Links below to access the documents that will assist in this Lenten study